$60.00 members / $100.00 nonmembers 4.0 CE credits

 Purchase Already purchased?
 Sign in to take this course »

-Explore massage therapy in a sports setting, how sports medicine differs from other specializations and the skills needed both to work with athletes and break into the sports medicine field.
-Get details on massage therapy techniques and information about the field that determine how to tailor massage therapy sessions to athletes.
+Explore massage therapy in a sports setting, and how sports medicine differs from other specialties.
+Understand the skills needed to work with athletes and break into the sports medicine field.
+Learn massage therapy techniques and how to customize sessions for athletes.

 This course is an introduction to massage therapy in the sports medicine setting.
 It details how to find a job, skills needed, what to expect in this setting and how to tailor your sessions to each athlete.
 When you finish this course you will be able to: